trendmicro/cloudone-community/Workload-Security/Migration/scheduled-task-mover/README.md

 ```

 You're ready to execute the script!
 This script will notify you if there the scheduled tasks already exists and it will not create duplicates.

-> **Note**: The script was tested with up to 4 levels of sub-groups, but should work just fine even with more levels.

-## Contributing

-If you encounter a bug or think of a useful feature or find something confusing in the docs, please [Create a New Issue](https://github.com/trendmicro/cloudone-community/issues/new)!

-We :heart: pull requests.
-If you'd like to fix a bug or contribute to a feature or just correct a typo, please feel free to do so.

-If you're thinking of adding a new feature, consider opening an [issue](https://github.com/trendmicro/cloudone-community/issues/new) first to discuss the feature to ensure it aligns with the direction of the project (and potentially
-save yourself some time).

-## Support

-Official support from Trend Micro is not available.
-Individual contributors may be Trend Micro employees, but are not official support.